mintyquest/drawing-toy/README.md

 # drawing-toy
-A drawing toy inspired by the Etch a Sketch
+A simple drawing toy I created inspired by the Etch a Sketch.
+It runs in the browser.